BRUCEGOURLEY.COM

 An Introduction to the Christian Theocratic / Nationalistic Movement

 Some Christians do not like democracy.
 As Betty Fischer, director of Kids in Ministry International and founder and director of Kids on Fire summer camp in North Dakota, noted in the Jesus Camp documentary, democracy is a problem because it "treats everyone as equals."
-Therein lies the fundamental reason why Christian Nationalists (the movement is also known as Christian Theocracy, Christian Reconstructionism and Christian Dominionism) are striving to turn America into a theocracy: the belief that (certain) Christians should receive preferential treatment in America and control the system of laws.
+Therein lies the fundamental reason why Christian Nationalists are striving to turn America into a theocracy (literally, "rule by God"): the belief that (certain) Christians should receive preferential treatment in America and control the judicial system.
 What do they view as the greatest obstacles in elevating Christians to elite, ruling status?
 Pluralism and "secular humanism."

 How can one distinguish Christian theocrats from the larger Religious Right?
-Look for certain code language and phrases, such as "Biblical Worldview," "Christian Worldview," "Dominonist" and "Theonomy."
+Look for certain code language and phrases, such as "Biblical Worldview," "Christian Worldview," "Reconstruction," "Dominonist," and "Theonomy."
+In addition, phraseology such as "protecting America's moral compass" or "preserving America's family values" is often coded language utilized by theocratic-leaning organizations and individuals.

 How are Christian theocrats spreading their views?
-In addition to private Christian schooling, Christian home schooling is one of the primary avenues of teaching Christian theocracy, headed by the national Home School Legal Defense Association.
+In addition to private Christian schooling, Christian home schooling is one of the primary avenues of teaching Dominionism and Christian theocracy.
+The Christian home school movement is led by the national Home School Legal Defense Association.
 Even otherwise seemingly-respectful Christian home school organizations are actively advocating theocratic views.
-For example, the Georgia Home Education Association (GHEA) headlines Reconstructionist founder Gary Demar at their 2007 annual conference.
+For example, the Georgia Home Education Association (GHEA) headlined Reconstructionist founder Gary Demar at their 2007 annual conference.
 Note the many homeschool-related entities listed below.
 For more information, read "Turning Our Children Into God's Warriors."

 Theocratic Organizations